haveasmileYEAH/DECO3500-Vistic/README.md

 npm -v
 ```

-if install successfully, the above commands will print:
+If installed successfully, the above commands will print:

 "v22.20.0" or higher